Here's who will be able to get into the US more easily -- and whose trip just got harder

 All international air travelers will be required to provide information for contact tracing

-A forthcoming contact tracing order from the CDC "will require airlines to collect comprehensive contact information for every passenger coming to the United States and to provide that information promptly to the CDC, upon request, to follow up with travelers who have been exposed to Covid-19 variants or other pathogens," Psaki said on Monday.
+The CDC is set to issue a contact tracing order that "will require airlines to collect comprehensive contact information for every passenger coming to the United States and to provide that information promptly to the CDC, upon request, to follow up with travelers who have been exposed to Covid-19 variants or other pathogens," Psaki said on September 20.

-The closure of US land borders to nonessential travel, which started in March 2020, was extended on Monday through October 21, with "no further updates on that policy at this point," Zients said.

-Driving into the US from Mexico or Canada is not permitted for nonessential reasons.

-Canada recently opened up its land border, as well as access by air, to vaccinated Americans.
+Canada recently opened up its land border, as well as access by air, to vaccinated international travelers.

 Mexico has allowed foreign arrivals by air throughout the pandemic without testing or proof of vaccination.

-Travelers arriving in the United States by air from Mexico and Canada currently are required to show proof of a negative Covid-19 test.
-Soon, that requirement will shift to proof of vaccination as well as a negative test.

-Top image: Ronald Reagan Washington National Airport.
-(Photo by Alex Wong/Getty Images)
+Top image: A US Port of Entry in Blaine, Washington, on August 9, 2021.
+(Jason Redmond/AFP via Getty Images)

-CNN's Kevin Liptak, Arlette Saenz, Betsy Klein and Paula Newton contributed to this report.
+CNN's Priscilla Alvarez, Julia Buckley, Kevin Liptak, Arlette Saenz, Betsy Klein and Paula Newton contributed to this report.